joemcbride/cqrs-js/slides.md

 ![inline](http://i.imgur.com/1IQ5Gzf.png)

-^ Put like this it isn't terribly interesting, though it allows some powerful options
+^ Put like this it isn't terribly interesting, though it allows some powerful options which we'll talk about

 ---

-# Where do you do CQRS?
+# Where do you put CQRS?
+* Greg Young says ...
 * CQRS is not a top-level architecture
 * Top-level will look more like SOA and EDA [service-oriented or event-driven (messaging) architecture]
-* - Greg Young

 ---

-Tasked Based UI
+# Enables Task Based UI
 * Different than CRUD
+* Domain Driven Design requires tasks
 * CQRS is not required

-* Domain Driven Design requires tasks
+^ * Enables task centered UI actions
+ - submit application, reserve seats, join quest
+* Tasks are more user centered
+* CRUD tends to shape the solution vs. focus on business need

 ---